DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             8. Key Considerations: Trust Model: The CA operates within a trust model where its certificate is trusted by browsers, operating systems, and applications.
 Trust in the CA’s ability to accurately validate and issue certificates is crucial.

 - 3.6.4 Key management practices
-    - **Key management practices**: include safeguards surrounding the creation, distribution, storage, destruction, recovery, and escrow of secret keys
+    - 📗**Key management practices**: include safeguards surrounding the creation, distribution, storage, destruction, recovery, and escrow of secret keys
         - Cryptography can be used as a security mechanism to provide confidentiality, integrity, and availability only if keys are not compromised
         - Three main methods are used to exchange secret keys:
             - 🐌offline distribution